Customer experience: a key driver for future supply chain strategies

 The peak that customer experience has reached today

 The fact that customer experience is reaching its peak can mean one of two things.
-Either the bubble will burst pretty soon, or it will prove its value for supply chain strategy in the coming years and become a true gamechanger for supply chains.
+Either the bubble will burst pretty soon, or it will prove its value for supply chain strategy in the coming years and become a true game-changer for supply chains.
 Personally, I am pretty it means the latter.

 Moreover, when taking a closer look at analyst predictions, it is expected to reach maturity/plateau in 2-5 years.
 In terms of defining strategy and rolling out tactics in order to result in efficiently functioning operations, 2 to 5 years is peanuts!
 You might as well say that it is standing right in front of the door, just like Christmas at this time of year.
-You’d better start thinking about wrapping those presents soon or you’ll end up without one…and trust me, that can be very embarrassing.
+You’d better start thinking about wrapping those presents soon, or you’ll end up without one…and trust me, that can be very embarrassing.

-Also, that last comparison holds in my opinion.
-Looking at the pace at which the landscape of customer experience is evolving, you’d better start thinking about it and act upon it now, or face the risk of lagging behind in the coming years.
+Also, that last comparison holds, in my opinion.
+Looking at the pace at which the landscape of customer experience is evolving, you’d better start thinking about it and act upon it now or face the risk of lagging behind in the coming years.

-The journey towards a customer-centric mindset
+The journey toward a customer-centric mindset

 Here are 5 small steps that can help you to get started: